Concordium/concordium.github.io/source/shared/net/desktop-wallet/sign-transaction.rst

 #.
 The information that's displayed on the Ledger now will vary depending on the type of transaction, you're signing.
 Navigate through the information and verify that it matches the information in the Desktop Wallet.
 Use both buttons whenever you need to confirm information.

 #.
-Select the printer icon in the upper right corner to print a PDF of the signature and, optionally, click the identicon to copy it and paste it into a separate document.
+Select the printer icon in the upper right corner to print a PDF of the transaction and click the identicon to copy and paste it into a separate document.

 #.
 Select **Export signature**, give the file a name and the extension .json, and then select **Save**.

 #.
-Send the JSON file, the PDF, and the identicon through secure channels to the proposer of the transaction.
+Send the JSON file and the identicon through secure channels to the proposer of the transaction.